Jump to Content

 Title

-Osprey: Multi-session autonomous aerial mapping with lidar-based slam and next best view planning
+Osprey: Multi-session autonomous aerial mapping with LiDAR-based SLAM and next best view planning

 Publication